- Library Services

 - Other Frequently Asked Questions

-- DVD titles in demand are checked out for 4 days.
+- DVDs in demand and Hot New DVDs are checked out for 4 days and cannot be renewed.

-- Other DVDs are checked out for 7 days.
+- Other DVDs are checked out for three weeks and can be renewed if no one is on hold.

 - Fill out an application for a library card at the Circulation Desk